augustss/MicroHs/README.md

 ## Libraries
 There are a number of libraries that have some of the standard Haskell functions.
 But in general, the `Prelude` contains much, much less.

+## Types
+There two primitive data types `Int` and `Handle`.
+These are known by the runtime system and various primitive operations work on them.
+The runtime system also knows how lists are encoded.
+The function type, `->`, is also built in.

+All other types are defined with the language.
+They are converted to lambda terms using the Scott encoding.

 ## Compiler
 The compiler is written in Micro Haskell.